With Snyk Infrastructure as Code, you can scan both your static configuration files and Terraform Plan output using the CLI.

 snyk iac test .

-As part of this planning stage, all variables and Terraform Modules are taken into consideration.
+As part of this planning stage, all variables and Terraform Modules that are used in your targeted terraform deployment are taken into consideration.

 This means the Terraform plan output provides a complete artefact to be scanned from a security perspective.